sergioB79/theForge/site/forge/content/forge/others/rejected/online-reputation-repair-services.md

 SUBTITLE: Gloss Over the Wound

+INFO:
+Engages real anxieties about judgment, memory, and the permanence of digital records.
+Promises relief through tactical opacity rather than the slow labor of altered conduct.
+Outsources contrition into a purchasable service, decoupling visible redemption from inner change.
+Transforms accountability into perception management, rewarding resources instead of genuine repentance.

 This subject operates in the same territory as consequence, but it does not meet consequence with presence.
 It offers relief through maneuver, not a rite that changes the one who enters it, and its costs are designed to be paid in money and opacity rather than in transformed conduct.

 ❌ WHY THIS SUBJECT DOES NOT BELONG IN THE FORGE